-The installation process can be found here.
+The installation process can be found on the ngrok documentation page.

 Two things are important to highlight in this process.